Project summary

 Potential benefit to people with diabetes

-The ELSA study will give us crucial insights that could help to make screening for type 1 diabetes a reality in the UK, and offer hope of a better future for people who are at risk of the condition.
+The ELSA study will give us crucial insights that could help to make screening for type 1 diabetes a reality in the UK, and offer hope of a better future for children who are at high risk of the condition.

-Ultimately, screening could transform how we manage type 1 diabetes in the UK, moving us from waiting until diagnosis to treat it, to striking earlier.
-The first immunotherapy for type 1 diabetes, which has been shown to delay the condition, is currently under review in the UK.
-A type 1 diabetes screening programme will be essential to identify those at high risk, and make sure such treatments reach as many people as possible who could benefit.
+Ultimately, screening could transform how we manage type 1 diabetes in the UK, moving us from waiting until diagnosis to treat it, to intervening earlier before too many beta cells have been destroyed.
+The first immunotherapy for type 1 diabetes, which has been shown to delay the condition, has been licensed in the UK.
+A type 1 diabetes autoantibody screening programme will be essential to make sure such treatments reach those who could benefit.